 But, how do you turn your boring meetings around?
 What does it take to keep co-workers engaged during a meeting?
 And what is a ‘fun’ meeting, anyway?

-Read on to find out and get inspired by some fun meeting ideas.
+Read on to find out and get some fun meeting ideas.

 Every team is different.
 What works for one team doesn’t necessarily work for another.

 Figuring out what makes your team tick doesn’t need to be too difficult:

 Simply ask what your co-workers want your meetings to look like.